 Gerrie is a primary partner in the accounting firm Booth Davis & Associates, PLLC.
 She has more than 40 years of experience in the accounting profession.
 Gerrie is extremely active in her local community, serving on many community boards.
 She also participates in numerous community health and civic committees and projects.
 Gerrie’s dedication to the community has earned her many honors and reflects her belief in giving back to the community.

 Wendy Kosloski, ART Committee member

 Raised in the state of Washington, Wendy studied art at Collegio Victoria, Mexico City, Cuesta College, San Luis Obispo, CA and the University of WA.
 An independent business owner since the age of 15, her bricks and mortar store in downtown Longview, Teague’s, is in its third location after being founded in 1988.
 She offers interior design services from color palettes (interior and exterior), redesign and reupholster of furniture, room arrangements, and drapery design.
 Teague's also has an independent art gallery that features area artists in various mediums.
 Wendy also has worked in various mediums of art: figure drawing, intaglio, acrylic, and hand-dyed textiles.
-Teague’s continues to advocate for art and beauty by encouraging and supporting the Longview Outdoor Gallery, and the ART project.
+In additon to the Chihuly art for the Library, Teague’s continues to advocate for art and beauty by encouraging and supporting other arts oranizations in the community, including the Longview Outdoor Gallery.

 Shannon Devon, ART Committee member

 Curt Skaugsnet - Director, Longview Public Library